SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 * Product B is developing a new feature that is dependent on a new feature being developed for Product A.

-Prior to testing with 2GP, end-to-end testing on Product A and B's linked features could only occur once both products have moved significantly forward in the development lifecycle:
+Without the ability to test with 2GP packages, end-to-end testing on Product A and B's linked features could only occur once both products have moved significantly forward in the development lifecycle:

 * Both A and B merge their feature work into their main branch in a source control system.